FluidInference/mlx-mdx/examples/docs/documents/2501-14925v2/index.md

 ---

 **Figure 6: Measurements on Matrix-Vector product.**
+> Figure insight: The figure shows the performance of different GPU architectures (MLX, CUDA, MPS) for Matrix-Vector Product operations with various matrix shapes and data types.
+Notable trends include the performance gap between MLX and CUDA narrowing with FP16, and MPS showing similar performance to MLX.

 (a) Comparison between A6000 and M2 Ultra.
 (b) Comparison between RTX 2080Ti and M2 Max.